 For a list of short-term mobility programmes currently being coordinated by our office for July 2017, please click here

 A small number of opportunities exist for students to undertake internships/externships or some sort of work experience placement abroad to meet a hurdle requirement or for credit to a University of Melbourne degree.
-As work experience and internships are not a always formally recognised in courses at the University, many of the opportunities that exist will not carry credit or be counted as meeting hurdle requirements but do provide a valuable experience by undertaking formal training in an international context.
+As work experience and internships are not always formally recognised in courses at the University, many of the opportunities that exist will not carry credit or be counted as meeting hurdle requirements, but do provide a valuable experience by undertaking formal training in an international context.